dh-miami/narratives_covid19/scripts/freq_analysis/README.md

 trigrams, top users, etc.

 ```
-usage: coveet.py [-h] {query,nlp} ...
+usage: coveet.py [-h] {nlp,query,tidy} ...

 a very basic interface to the digital narratives database API

 positional arguments:
-  {query,nlp}
+  {nlp,query,tidy}

 optional arguments:
   -h, --help   show this help message and exit
 ```

-Two modes are provided: `query` for querying the database according to some criteria, and `nlp` for executing basic NLP tasks.
+Three modes are provided: `query` for querying the database according to some criteria, `tidy` for tidying/preprocessing Twitter data, and `nlp` for executing basic NLP tasks.

 The `query` function has the following options: